arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch.md

 the behaviour of the engine.

-### ArangoSerach Scorers:
+### ArangoSearch Scorers:

-ArangoSearch accesses the IResearch scorers directly by their internal names.
+ArangoSearch accesses scorers directly by their internal names.
 The name (in upper-case) of the scorer is the function name to be used in the ['SORT' section](../../AQL/Views/ArangoSearch.html#arangosearch-sort).
 Function arguments, (excluding the first argument), are serialized as a